Azure/iotedge/doc/packaging.md

 ## What's New

 The version 1.2 of IoT Edge introduces significant changes to the underlying daemon which has been refactored and renamed (`iotedged` -> `aziot-edged`).
 Non-Edge specific functionality was separated into a stand-alone package, `aziot-identity-service`, on which the IoT Edge daemon now depends.
+The term 'service' in the name is in the context of it being a Systemd service.
 The `aziot-identity-service` package replaces the `libiothsm-std` package previously used.
+The two new packages together maintain the same design principles and goals as the original IoT Edge security daemon.

 In anticipation of these large-scale changes we've made the current `iotedge` Linux package (v1.1) into a long-term servicing (LTS) release.
 The v1.2 of IoT Edge is now composed of two packages:

-- `aziot-edge`: This package contains what remained of the security daemon (`aziot-edged`) that acts as a module runtime needed to deploy and manage containerized Edge modules.
-It may simply be referred to as the IoT Edge daemon or the IoT Edge module runtime (MR).
+- `aziot-edge`: This package contains what remained of the security daemon (`aziot-edged`).
+It acts as a module runtime needed to deploy and manage containerized Edge modules.
+It is simply referred to as the IoT Edge daemon or the IoT Edge module runtime (MR).
 It has a dependency on the `aziot-identity-service` package, and on the Moby runtime package.

 - `aziot-identity-service`: This package installs daemon's that are responsible for provisioning the device, managing module identities, and managing cryptographic keys and certificates.
 ## Comparing Packages

 A comparison of the contents of each package is below.
 For more in-depth discussion of the `aziot-identity-service` package, refer to its documentation on [Packaging](https://azure.github.io/iot-identity-service/packaging.html).